RaiJanin/web-pos-2024/README.md

 # web-pos-2024
 A capstone project 2024
 -----------------------------------
 Simple POS with a web-based ordering system.
 Designed for food industries.
-This project is built with a basic OOP PHP
+This project usually uses the a.jax request method of JavaScript for json encoding and decoding of data.

 Currently named as:
 Web-Based POS System